xy7313/xy7313.github.io/_posts/2017-08-08-ReactCourse.md

 ## 2. Create app

-1. install react : `npm i --save react`, and then`npm i --save react-dom`, and ` npm i --save react-redux`, and ` npm i --save react-router`
+1. Install react : `npm i --save react`, and then`npm i --save react-dom`, and ` npm i --save react-redux`, and ` npm i --save react-router`

-2. render a class in html
+2. Render a class in html

     ```
     render(